photography-ncbs/competition/2019/souvenirs.md

 *That carry the essence of local culture and carry the beauty of traditional crafts..*
 *— Souvenir.*

+*This time we want you to click those enchanted mementos and describe your thoughts about it.
+It can be a memorable photograph, can be something that you bought from there, or something that you just took with you for granted!
+(Or define your souvenir in your own way)*

 ## Submission phase
 *Submission phase :3rd Sep - 19th Sep*